RaitaroH/YouTube-DeepDark/README.md

 # YouTube-DeepDark
 Videos should only be watched in the dark.
 May the dark show your way.
 (YouTube dark theme)

 This is a dark theme for YouTube inspired by [FT DeepDark](https://addons.mozilla.org/en-US/firefox/addon/ft-deepdark/?src=search).

 Also, credit where credit is due for the color palettes down bellow. ([@KDE](https://github.com/KDE), [@horst3180](https://github.com/horst3180), [@linuxmint](https://github.com/linuxmint), [YouTube](https://www.youtube.com/) and [Discord](https://discordapp.com/))

+Code also taken from [youtube-custom-colors-video-progress-bar ](https://userstyles.org/styles/95280/youtube-custom-colors-video-progress-bar) for the video theming.

 You can install the .js version for the classic style from [here](https://greasyfork.org/en/scripts/25333-youtube-deepdark).